You entered the most comprehensive Tennis Grand Slam Online Database

 Plays

 Bio Zina Lynna Garrison is a former professional tennis player from the United States.
-During her career, she was a women's singles runner-up at Wimbledon in 1990, a three-time Grand Slam mixed doubles champion, and a women's doubles gold medalist at the 1988 Olympic Games.
-She is currently coaching Taylor Townsend.
+During her career, Garrison was the runner-up in singles at the 1990 Wimbledon Championships, a three-time major mixed doubles champion, and an Olympic gold and bronze medalist from the women's doubles and singles events, respectively, at the 1988 Seoul Olympics.
+She reached a career-high singles ranking of world No. 4, on November 20, 1989.

 The youngest of seven children, Garrison started playing tennis at the age of 10 and entered her first tournament at the age of 12.
 Her success as a junior player quickly made the tennis world take notice.
 At the age of 14 she won the national girls' 18s title.
 And then in 1981, she won both the Wimbledon and US Open junior titles and was ranked the World No. 1 junior player.
 Garrison graduated from Sterling High School in Houston in 1982.